The 5 Narrowest Buildings in the World

 #3 La Casa Estrecha - San Juan, Puerto Rico

-As its name implies, La Casa Estrecha (“the narrow house” in Spanish) is ridiculously slender, even more so when taking into account its two far larger neighboring buildings.
-Nestled along the C. de Tetuán Street in San Juan old town, the mini edifice was up until a few decades ago a shabby alley that led into an inner courtyard.
-The alleyway was eventually transformed into a small house, which during the 2000’s has been redesigned by its owner and architect, Antonio Álvarez.
+As its name implies, La Casa Estrecha (“the narrow house” in Spanish) is ridiculously slender, even more so when taking into account its two much larger neighboring buildings.
+Nestled along C. de Tetuán Street in San Juan’s old town, the mini edifice was, until a few decades ago, a shabby alley that led into an inner courtyard.
+The alleyway was eventually transformed into a small house, which, during the 2000s, was redesigned by its owner and architect, Antonio Álvarez.

-The once basic hovel was turned into a fully functioning house complemented with an art gallery, measuring in total a meager 5 feet, or 1.52 meters.
-With a strikingly yellow façade along with a dark-green door, this thin building had to overcome many structural challenges.
-For instance, its staircase has alternate steps to bridge the vertical gap between the floors, while water from the shower, sink and toilet is all drained into a single area.
+The once basic hovel was turned into a fully functioning house complemented by an art gallery, measuring in total a meager 5 feet, or 1.52 meters.
+With a strikingly yellow façade and a dark-green door, this thin building had to overcome many structural challenges.
+For instance, its staircase has alternate steps to bridge the vertical gap between the floors, while water from the shower, sink, and toilet is all drained into a single area.

-You might be glad to know that what La Casa Estrecha lacks in width, it definitely makes up for in its insanely expansive view from the balcony on the second floor, from where one can have a glimpse to as far as Cerro Punta, Puerto Rico’s tallest mountain.
+You might be glad to know that what La Casa Estrecha lacks in width, it definitely makes up for in its insanely expansive view from the balcony on the second floor, from where one can glimpse as far as Cerro Punta, Puerto Rico’s tallest mountain.

 La Casa Estrecha (in yellow), wedged between two larger buildings